a0s21en5/C-Sharp-Bootcamp/Language Integrated Query.md

 > Method syntax (also known as fluent syntax) uses extension methods included in the Enumerable or Queryable static class, similar to how you would call the extension method of any class.

 > The compiler converts query syntax into method syntax at compile time.

+> As name suggest, Method Syntax is like calling extension method.
+> LINQ Method Syntax aka Fluent syntax because it allows series of extension methods call.
+> Implicitly typed variable - var can be used to hold the result of the LINQ query.

+# Lambda Expression

+the lambda expression along with LINQ.
+The lambda expression is a shorter way of representing anonymous method using some special syntax.

+# Standard Query Operators